daringer/asus-fan/README.md

 thats done by "pwmconfig"
 Nevertheless that script did it worse for me than the original controller - thus you can tell it to stop the fan completely...

 -**Max fan speed**- There is an additional file for controling the maximum fan speed.
-It's r/w and controls both, automatic mode and manual mode.
+It's r/w and controls both, automatic mode and manual mode maximum speed.
 Value range: 0-255 reset value:256

 **TODOs**:
 ----------
-- read and set threshold for maximum speed while automatically controlled (actually works, but file has to be added to expose to userland)
+- as a more general aproach: remove check for model name but only verfy existance of acpi functions
+- do a code review and clean it up
+- check with more models and the dual fan models
+- add an included fan controller
 - submit an upstream patch - any howtos?? wtf, write acpi-devel kernel-mailinglist ??